-To this an answer should be returned within a day or two, and it may assume this form:-
+To this an answer should be returned within a day or two, and it may assume this form:

 "Wednesday, Jan.
-3rd.
+3d.

-"Mr. - has much pleasure in accepting Mrs. - 's polite invitation for Monday evening, the 21st inst."
+"Mr. -- has much pleasure in accepting Mrs. --'s polite invitation for Thursday evening, the 11th inst."

-Short or verbal invitations should never be given, even among relations and intimate friends; it is discourteous, as implying that they are of no importance, and is excessively vulgar.
+Verbal invitations should never be given, even among relations and intimate friends; it is discourteous, as implying that they are of no importance.